 There have been some businesses that I refuse to go into without first securing a business partner.
 Strategically, I know I could move an idea along better if I had someone to joint venture with because they have a strategic advantage in an area I may not.

 This is also how I feel about my partnership with God on my entrepreneurial journey.
 Knowing what I know today about God’s power in every area of my business, there’s no way I would ever start a business without partnering with God.

-The biggest reason I partner with God is that I have so many areas of weaknesses, both personally and professionally, that having a relationship with God helps me in.
+The biggest reason I partner with God is that I have so many areas of weaknesses, both personally and professionally, that having a relationship with God helps me to balance it out.

-Put – without God as my partner; I probably would have quit entrepreneurship a while back.
+Without God as my partner; I probably would have quit entrepreneurship a long time ago.

-We all have shortcomings in our personal lives and business.
-We’re not 100% perfect in every area.
-Some of us are weak in finances, in sales, or marketing.
+We all have shortcomings in our personal and business lives.
+Our weakness can show up in the area of finance, sales, relationships etc. We’re not 100% perfect in every area.

 The danger that happens is that if we focus on our shortcomings, we can convince ourselves not to launch a certain venture or campaign simply because we don’t feel qualified to do it.